magento/devdocs/guides/v2.0/config-guide/memcache/memcache.md

     If memcache does not display, restart the web server and refresh the browser page.
 If it still does not display, verify you installed the `php-pecl-memcache` extension.

-#### Create a memcache test consisting of a MySQL database and PHP script.
+#### Create a memcache test consisting of a MySQL database and PHP script

 The test uses a MySQL database, table, and data to verify you can retrieve the database data and store it in memcache.
 A PHP script first searches the cache.
 If the result does not exist, the script queries database.
 After the query has been fulfilled by the original database, the script stores the result in memcache, using the `set` command.